rookasrudzianskas/rookasrudzianskas/README.md

 <br />

 Hi, I'm [Rokas Rudzianskas](https://byrookas.com/), a passionate self-taught web and apps developer and a freelance software developer from Lithuania.
-Interested in working on backend, API's, Databases and currently learning about Distributed Ledger Technology.
+Interested in working on the backend, APIs, Databases and currently learning about Distributed Ledger Technology.
 Occasionally I do participate in Hackathons 💡 and I have a love/hate relationship with Programming 😐

 👉 My today's project!
 Currently working on it!
 More?
 [Quick Feedback](https://quickfeedback.monster/) 🚀